 Most mental health practitioners practice one of six types of psychotherapy:

-Behavioral therapy involves a number of interventions that are designed to help the person unlearn maladaptive behaviors while learning adaptive behaviors.
-Exposure therapy, often used to treat phobias, is one example of a behavioral therapy.
+Behavioral therapy involves a number of interventions that are designed to help the person unlearn maladaptive behaviors (for example, dependency and inability to tolerate frustration) while learning adaptive behaviors (openness to experience and conscientiousness).
+Exposure therapy Treatment , often used to treat phobias, is one example of a behavioral therapy.
 In exposure therapy, people are exposed to feared objects, activities, or situations in a safe environment.
 The purpose is to reduce fear and help people stop avoiding the things they fear.

 Behavioral therapy is related to cognitive therapy.
 Sometimes a combination of the two, known as cognitive-behavioral therapy, is used.
 The theoretical basis of behavioral therapy is learning theory, which says that abnormal behaviors are due to faulty learning.